Galaxy Digital to cut majority exposure to crypto exchange FTX

-Nov 9 (Reuters) - Crypto financial services company Galaxy Digital Holdings Ltd GLXY.TO said on Wednesday it would cut its exposure to embattled crypto exchange FTX by $47.5 million.
+Nov 9 (Reuters) - Crypto financial services company Galaxy Digital Holdings Ltd GLXY.TO said on Wednesday it was looking to cut nearly 62% of its exposure to FTX, after fears of instability at the embattled crypto exchange sparked fears of a contagion.

 Galaxy, founded by Mike Novogratz, disclosed it had a $76.8 million exposure to the company, a day after Binance said it was planning to buy smaller rival FTX.

-Major cryptocurrencies fell after the announcement, as investors were left wondering if the financial instability at FTX could spread to other players in the industry.
+Crypto heavyweights like Coinbase Global Inc COIN.O and USD Coin issuer Circle Financial have said they have minimal exposure to FTX, seeking to reassure markets as investors were left wondering if the liquidity crunch at FTX could spread to other players in the industry.

-Coinbase Global Inc COIN.O and USD Coin issuer Circle Financial have reassured investors of minimal exposure to FTX.
+Tether, the company behind the biggest stablecoin, said it had no exposure to either FTX or Alameda, the trading firm founded by FTX co-founder Sam Bankman-Fried.

+But the reassurances have done little to stem losses for major cryptocurrencies, which have been falling after the deal was announced.

 ((Niket.Nishant@thomsonreuters.com;))